Alfonso Urquiola Crespo

 Urquiola hit .286/.333/.404 in 19 years in Cuban baseball.
 He retired among the top 10 all-time in seasons played.
 He stole 209 bases in 316 tries in the Cuban leagues.

 After retiring as a player, Urquiola became a manager.
 In 1997-1998, he replaced Jorge Fuentes as manager of Pinar del Río even though Fuentes had led them to the title a year prior.
 Urquiola did not skip a beat, guiding them to a title as well.
-He won a second title in 2010-2011.
+He won a second title in 2010-2011 and a third in 2013-2014.

 In the 1999 Pan American Games, Alfonso was Cuba's manager in the first event in which they faced US and Canadian teams using professional players.
 Cuba won the tournament and a spot in the 2000 Olympics under Urquiola's guidance.
-He also had managed Cuba to Gold in the 1998 Baseball World Cup.
+He also had managed Cuba to Gold in the 1998 Baseball World Cup and 1998 Central American and Caribbean Games.